Last updated:

 The Center for Disaster Philanthropy’s Atlantic Hurricane Season Recovery Fund is a permanent fund that focuses on the full spectrum of the disaster cycle.
 The following are examples of grants awarded through this fund:

-• $57,500 to VIA LINK to replicate and improve upon their Hurricane Ida data tool dashboard for the Florida Alliance of Information and Referral Systems, Florida’s 211 network, to support social services agencies and other community resources in effecting equitable recoveries from Hurricanes Ian and Idalia across Florida.
+• $57,500 to VIA LINK to replicate and improve upon their Hurricane Ida data tool dashboard for the Florida Alliance of Information and Referral Systems, Florida’s 211 network, which will support social service agencies and other community resources in achieving equitable recoveries from Hurricanes Ian and Idalia across Florida.

-• $500,000 to SBP USA and its partners to help return at least 22 vulnerable, Hurricane Ian-impacted families to the safety and security of their homes.
-SBP’s long-term recovery work not only lays the groundwork for continued recovery efforts throughout the region but will also position local nonprofits to leverage additional resources to drive community resilience initiatives for years to come.
+• $500,000 to SBP USA and its partners to help return at least 22 vulnerable, Hurricane Ian-impacted families to their homes.
+SBP’s long-term recovery work lays the groundwork for continued recovery efforts throughout the region and will position local nonprofits to leverage additional resources to drive community resilience initiatives for years to come.
 To learn more about SBP’s work, see an impact story from a 2021 grant following Hurricane Laura in Southwest Louisiana.

 Resources